 I did well (I think I actually answered almost all the questions) in some random school assembly quiz.
 The principal appreciated my skills and thus chose me to speak in public a few times.
 By the end of schooling, my fear of public speaking had more or less vanished, and I could talk to strangers without mom’s help.
 I was confident enough to hold a “JEE motivation session” for my fellow boarding students.
 I had a great time in school in terms of academics, as well as the hostel life.
 I would look forward to the weekly movie screenings and the canteen day.
 We would stock up on snacks during canteen day to munch on them while watching a movie during movie night.
 The whole thing required careful planning and trading of canteen coupons and favors because we were not allowed to keep cash.
 Deals were made on the hostel corridors and on playgrounds.
 Reflecting on this period of my life makes me very teary-eyed.
 What a time that was!

 Time passed, and we wrote more exams.
 More interactions happened, and I learned that girls valued tall boys.
-To some, a beard seems to matter a lot too.
+To some, a beard seemed to matter a lot too.
 I would realize the same thing over and over again later on; until there came a time when it did not seem to matter to anyone anymore.
-I was stressed out, thinking I would end up single for life.
-What a naive kid, lol.
 Week in and week out, we solved the DPPs, analyzed our exam performance, and had parent-teacher meetings (PTMs).
 I mostly did well in exams because my biggest fear at the time was having my parents called to the principal’s office for something terrible.
 They lived in a different state, so that was never an option.
 I stayed within bounds and went on about my business.

 Around that time, I learned about this great institution in the US called the Massachusetts Institute of Technology.
 I dug deeper and discovered that they require the SAT and recommendation letters.
 So, it was not going to be just test scores.
 So, in the middle of JEE preparation, I registered for the test and started filling out my application.
 I found out that the test accepts the passport as the only valid ID proof.
 Now, that was something that I did not have yet.